tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/数据加速器 GooseFS/部署指南/使用自建集群部署_intl_en.md

 ### HA framework deployment

 The standalone framework that uses only one master node might lead to a single point of failure (SPOF).
-Therefore, we recommend you deploy multiple master nodes in the production environment to adopt an HA framework.
+Therefore, you are advised to deploy multiple master nodes in the production environment to adopt an HA framework.
 One of the master nodes will become the leader node that provides services, while other standby nodes will share journals synchronously to maintain the same state as the leader node.
 If the leader node fails, one of the standby nodes will automatically replace the leader node to continue providing services.
 In this way, you can avoid SPOFs and make the framework more highly available.

 Currently, GooseFS supports using Raft logs or ZooKeeper to ensure the strong consistency of the leader and standby nodes.
 The deployment of each mode is described below.